 Example of a cheap stock photo

 Now we’ve done that let’s get down to the important stuff.
+This method works whether you want photographs or graphics.

 Where to get the photos from

-Understanding how pricing works
+Understand how stock image pricing works

 First we need to understand the pricing structure.
 There are two factors: